idraney/CarND-Behavioral-Cloning-P3/writeup_report.md

 python drive.py model.h5
 ```

-Note that the simulator must be running in autonomous mode while the above command is exectuted.
+Note that the simulator must be running in autonomous mode while the above command is executed.

 #### 3. Code is usable and readable